 Robert Paul, PhD

-Dr Robert Paul serves as Executive Director of the Missouri Institute of Mental Health and and is a Professor of Psychological Sciences at the University of Missouri-St Louis.
+A Curators' Distinguished Professor, Dr Robert Paul, serves as Executive Director of the Missouri Institute of Mental Health and is a Professor of Psychological Sciences at the University of Missouri-St Louis.
 Dr Paul earned his PhD in Biological Psychology from the University of Oklahoma Health Science Center and completed his internship and postdoctoral fellowship in Neuropsychology at Brown Medical School.
 Dr. Paul’s research team has developed specific expertise in HIV, subcortical stroke, and early life trauma, three conditions that impact the integrity of deep brain structures including: white matter, basal ganglia, and limbic structures.
 Investigations include leveraging innovative neuroinformatic models and artificial intelligence (AI) to discover latent, clinically relevant structure and meaning within large and complex data matrices.
 Dr. Paul has a special interest in the application of these methods in resource-limited environments and has active research programs in South Africa, Thailand, Vietnam, and Cambodia.

-Dr Robert Paul serves as Executive Director of the Missouri Institute of Mental Health and and is a Professor of Psychological Sciences at the University of Missouri-St Louis.
+A Curators' Distinguished Professor, Dr Robert Paul, serves as Executive Director of the Missouri Institute of Mental Health and is a Professor of Psychological Sciences at the University of Missouri-St Louis.
 Dr Paul earned his PhD in Biological Psychology from the University of Oklahoma Health Science Center and completed his internship and postdoctoral fellowship in Neuropsychology at Brown Medical School.
 Dr. Paul’s research team has developed specific expertise in HIV, subcortical stroke, and early life trauma, three conditions that impact the integrity of deep brain structures including: white matter, basal ganglia, and limbic structures.
 Investigations include leveraging innovative neuroinformatic models and artificial intelligence (AI) to discover latent, clinically relevant structure and meaning within large and complex data matrices.
 Dr. Paul has a special interest in the application of these methods in resource-limited environments and has active research programs in South Africa, Thailand, Vietnam, and Cambodia.

 Trevor Crowell, MD